 As a long-term strategy, both organic and technical SEO helps get your site ranked high without having to use Adwords or pay-per-click to get visitors to your website.

-Adwords help get clicks to your site by paying for your site to listed on page one of a search engine results page.
-If your business and domain name is new, pay-per-click (PPC) is a viable way to get your site noticed and hopefully visited.
-Adwords can work but your marketing strategy should not exclude work on your organic SEO.
+Adwords help get clicks to your site by paying for your site to be listed on page one of a search engine results page.
+If your business and domain name is new, pay-per-click is a viable way to get your site noticed and hopefully visited.
+Adwords can help but your marketing strategy should also include work on your site’s organic SEO.

 Our onsite SEO strategy will ensure your website and page descriptions and names, and your content, have all been optimized to promote high rankings search engine results page.